Chongming Island: Infrastructure

-Whereas the island was previously only connected to the mainland by ferry service, the Shanghai Yangtze Bridge and Tunnel now connects Chenjia in southeastern Chongming with Shanghai via Changxing and the Chongqi Bridge connects Chenjia to Qidong in southeastern Jiangsu.
+Whereas the island was previously connected to the mainland only by ferry service, the Shanghai Yangtze Bridge and Tunnel now connects Chenjia in southeastern Chongming with Shanghai via Changxing and the Chongqi Bridge connects Chenjia to Qidong in southeastern Jiangsu.
 The Chonghai Bridge under construction will link Xinhai at the west end of the island with Haimen District in Nantong, Jiangsu, while the proposed S7 (Huchong) Expressway would connect Chengqiao directly with Baoshan across the Yangtze.

 The new bridges form part of the G40 (Hushan) Expressway connecting Shanghai and Xi'an.
 Chongming is also spanned by another 38 highways.
 The two major highways of the island run along its length, Beiyan Highway to the north and Chenhai Highway to the south.
 There are 41 bus lines in Chongming County, accessing over 98% of its 227 communities.

-18 ferries still connect the island.
+Eighteen ferries still connect the island.
 Chengqiao's Nanmen Port offers service to Shidongkou and Baoyang Rd in Baoshan and to Liuhegang in southern Jiangsu; Xinhai's Niupeng Harbor to Qinglonggang in Haimen; and other ports offer connections with Wusong and the two other islands of the county, Changxing and Hengsha.

 Shanghai Metro Line 22 will connect the island with the rest of Shanghai in 2026.